intentframe/intentframe/jarvis_pa/README.md

 (`read_host_file`, `write_host_file`, `list_host_directory`,
 `delete_host_file`) so paths the user sees on disk (`~/Documents/...`) are the same ones the LLM reasons about.
-IntentFrame also supports a workspace/VFS file family; a background on when each fits lives in [`../docs/vfs-vs-host-tools.md`](../docs/vfs-vs-host-tools.md).
+IntentFrame also supports a virtual-filesystem family for agents that need path isolation; a background on when each fits lives in [`../docs/vfs-vs-host-tools.md`](../docs/vfs-vs-host-tools.md).

+**Web search** — handled by OpenAI's hosted `WebSearchTool` (Responses API), not an IntentFrame actor action.
+This means web searches bypass the guardian pipeline and don't appear in the intent audit trail.
+Fetching the full content of a specific URL (`get_page_content`) *does* go through the actor.

 ## Setup